Venture Smith: Life in the Americas and death

-Smith relays in his narrative that upon the ship's arrival in Barbados, all but four of the enslaved persons were sold to Barbadian planters, on August 23, 1739.
+Smith relays in his narrative that upon the ship's arrival in Barbados, all but four of the enslaved persons were sold to Barbadian planters on August 23, 1739.
 Smith and three others sailed on to Rhode Island, arriving early in the fall of 1739.
-Afterwards, Smith went to live at Mumford's residence on Fishers Island, New York.
-Once there, he was forced to work in the household.
+Afterward, Smith was enslaved at Mumford's residence on Fishers Island, New York.
+Once there, Mumford forced Smith to work in the household.
 At this time, he showed his loyalty to his enslaver.
-When he received the keys of trunks, he did not give them others even if the enslaver's father asked him to do so.
+When he received the keys to the trunks, he did not give them others, even if the enslaver's father asked him to do so.
 Because of his work, his enslaver increasingly trusted Smith.
-He served dutifully and was praised highly after faithfully guarding the contents of his enslaver's chest for an extended period of time.
-Nevertheless, Smith was subjected to intense and back-breaking labor at a young age, and severe punishments.
-His enslaver's son, in particular, tormented him and abused him, and one point attempted to beat him with a pitchfork and ultimately tied him up and whipped him for his defiance.
+He served dutifully and was praised highly after faithfully guarding the contents of his enslaver's chest for an extended period.
+Nevertheless, Smith was subjected to intense and back-breaking labor at a young age and severe punishments.
+His enslaver's son, in particular, tormented him and abused him, and at one point, attempted to beat him with a pitchfork and ultimately tied him up and whipped him for his defiance.
 As he grew older, he endured more arduous tasks and severe punishments.

 In his narrative, Smith recalls his initial experience with his first "white master", who possessed abundant fertile land near the river.What river?
-He mentions how his landlord had a tender heart and treated him well, and the landlord's son and Smith even had something similar to friendship.
-At the age of 22, Smith married an enslaved woman named Meg (Margaret).
-Shortly thereafter, on March 27, 1754, he made an escape attempt, convinced to take flight by an Irish indentured servant named Heddy and two other people enslaved by Mumford.
-During their escape, at Montauk Point, Long Island, Heddy reveals his true intentions and attempts to steal their supplies and all their belongings.
-After discovering this treachery, Smith and his compatriots hunted down and captured Heddy and returned him to his enslaver, receiving a warm welcome and appreciation for their efforts.
+He mentions how his enslaver had a tender heart and treated him well, and the enslaver's son and Smith even had something similar to friendship.
+At 22, Smith married an enslaved woman named Meg (Margaret).
+Shortly thereafter, on March 27, 1754, he made an escape attempt, convinced to take flight by an Irish indentured servant named Heddy and two other people Mumford enslaved.
+During their escape, at Montauk Point, Long Island, Heddy revealed his true intentions and attempted to steal their supplies and belongings.
+After discovering this betrayal, Smith and his compatriots hunted down and captured Heddy and returned him to his enslaver, receiving a warm welcome and appreciation for their efforts.